apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 Finally, the variable `RequestWillBeFulfilled_init` is an artifact of the translation for temporal properties.
 Intuitively, in any state, the variable will be true if the variable encoding the formula `RequestWillBeFulfilled` is true in the first state.
-A trace is a counterexample if `RequestWillBeFulfilled` is false in the first state, so `RequestWillBeFulfilled_init` is false, and a loop satisfying requirements on the auxiliary variables is found.
+A trace is a counterexample if `RequestWillBeFulfilled` is false in the first state and a loop satisfying requirements on the auxiliary variables is found.
 ## Specifying Fairness

 The latest version of our traffic light is quite malicious: